thomas-2020/-pswm-inno-helm-chart-registry-/microservicesruntime/helm/README.md

 # webMethods Microservices Runtime Helm Chart

 This Helm Chart installs and configures a Microservices Runtime (MSR) container.
+It is starting with a simple example and provides more complex scenarios in the *Examples for Use-cases* section.

 ## Prerequisites

 ### Image Pull Secret

-If you want to pull image from Software AG Containers Registry, create secret with your Software AG Containers Registry credentials ...
+If you want to pull image from [Software AG Containers Registry](https://containers.softwareag.com), create secret with your Software AG Containers Registry credentials ...

 ```
 kubectl create secret docker-registry sag-registry-credentials --docker-server=sagcr.azurecr.io --docker-username=<your-name> --docker-password=<your-pwd> --docker-email=<your-email>